 Four areas make up the heart: two on the top and two on the bottom.

 Blood flows in and out of each area every time the heart beats, pushing blood around the body.
 The blood delivers oxygen and nutrition to a person’s muscles and organs.

 The heart beats around 100,000 times each day, moving approximately 2,000 gallons of blood.
 Over an average of 70 years, the heart beats more than 2.5 billion times.

 A person’s health can largely depend on the regularity of their heartbeat.
 Having an irregular heart rhythm, or an arrhythmia, increases the risk of a stroke or heart attack due to a lower amount of blood reaching the body and brain.
 When this happens, a person may experience tiredness, shortness of breath, or feeling faint.

 Doctors can recommend pacemakers to treat arrhythmias.

 A doctor will evaluate a person’s need for a pacemaker depending on their health condition.
-The type of heart condition a person has will help the doctor determine the type of pacemaker they need.
+The type of heart condition a person has will help the doctor determine the

 A person may need a pacemaker to help treat: